davidrg/ckwin/README.md

 http://www.kermitproject.org/k95-fixes-since-213.txt

+Due to the way Kermit 95 was open-sourced, not all changes documented above for Kermit 95 2.2 are included in C-Kermit for Windows.
+In particular, the version of the Dialer included here comes from the Kermit 95 v2.1.3 codebase and so doesn't include any of the 2.2 enhancements.
+The original SSH subsystem was not open-sourced so of course any listed SSH enhancements to that don't apply.

 ### Missing Kermit 95 Features
 When Kermit 95 was open-sourced a number of features were disabled due to obsolete 3rd party libraries, cryptography export regulations, or unavailability